 What is the link between nutrition and autism?
 For many children with autism, mealtime can be stressful.
 One common symptom of autism spectrum disorder is an extreme sensitivity to sensory stimuli, which could include smell and taste.
 Many children on the spectrum also have strong preferences for certain foods or need to have a specific mealtime ritual in order to eat.
 This might include needing to use the same plate or utensil or having food arranged in a certain way.
 Typical preferences for food might also be exaggerated in children with autism.

 Research shows that for many people with autism, their preferences can lean towards food heavy in carbohydrates or processed foods.
 This can lead to nutritional deficiencies or unhealthy weight gain.
 Some medical conditions can also lead to problems for children with autism at mealtime.
 These might include cavities or gastrointestinal issues.

 However, a food and nutrition program can help children with autism learn new skills and coping strategies for mealtimes.

 Nutritional Therapy for Autism

 At Camp Worth, we use a team approach in all of our programs.
-Your child’s therapist, board-certified behavior technician, and other professionals on our staff work together to provide the best outcome for your child.
+Your child’s board-certified behavior therapist and other professionals on our staff work together to provide the best outcome for your child.
 This also applies to our food and nutrition program.
 This comprehensive approach ensures consistency across everything your child does while at Camp Worth.